Vince Whaley betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Vince Whaley of the United States plays his shot from the second tee during the second round of The RSM Classic 2025 at Sea Island Resort Plantation Course on November 21, 2025 in St Simons Island, Georgia.
+(Mike Mulholland/Getty Images)

-Vince Whaley finished tied for 72nd at even par in his most recent appearance at this tournament.
+Vince Whaley finished tied for 72nd at even par in his most recent appearance at this tournament in 2025.
 He'll tee off at Waialae Country Club Jan.
-15-18 with hopes of improving his performance at the 2026 Sony Open in Hawaii.
+15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Whaley's recent history at the Sony Open in Hawaii